sapegin/washingcode-book/manuscript/Code_style.md

 I prefer the last one for the reasons I explain in the [Naming is hard](#naming-is-hard) chapter, but I wouldn’t ask another developer to change their code just because they use another option: they are all fine.

-A few more examples below.
+A few more examples are below.

 Old-style functions or arrow functions, explicit return or implicit return: